Vermont/Beverly station

 Vermont/Beverly station is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
 It is located under Vermont Avenue at its intersection with Beverly Boulevard, after which the station is named, near the border of the Los Angeles neighborhoods of East Hollywood and Wilshire Center.

 Service

 Station layout

 Vermont/Beverly is a two-story station; the top level is a mezzanine with ticket machines while the bottom is the platform level.
-The station uses a island platform with two tracks.
+The station uses an island platform with two tracks.